Skip to content

 After completing this chapter, you will be able to:

-• [ ] Understand the core principles of modular design, splitting functionality into independent compilation units
+• [ ] Understand the core principles of modular design and split functionality into independent compilation units.

-• [ ] Write clean header file interfaces, ensuring "declarations only, no implementations in headers"
+• [ ] Write clean header file interfaces, ensuring "headers contain only declarations, no implementation."

-• [ ] Distinguish between use cases for compile-time and runtime configuration
+• [ ] Distinguish between compile-time and runtime configuration use cases.

-• [ ] Write a platform abstraction layer for cross-platform porting
+• [ ] Write a Platform Abstraction Layer (PAL) to achieve cross-platform porting.

 Environment Setup

-All code examples in this article can be compiled and run in a standard C environment.
-The C++ transition sections use the C++17 standard.
-We recommend always enabling the -Wall -Wextra compiler flag to catch potential issues.
+All code examples in this text can be compiled and run in a standard C environment.
+The C++ section uses the C++17 standard.
+It is recommended to always enable the -Wall -Wextra compiler flags to catch potential issues.

 text

 This structure looks simple, but the devil is in the details.
-Let's break it down piece by piece.
+Let's break them down one by one.

-A header file is the sole contract between a module and the outside world, so it must be clean, stable, and self-contained.
-"Self-contained" means: after a user #includes your header file, they don't need to manually include anything else for it to compile.
+The header file is the only contract between a module and the outside world, so it must be clean, stable, and self-contained.
+"Self-contained" means: after a user #includes your header file, they should be able to compile without manually including anything else.

 Header Guards and Include Principles

-Header guards are fundamental—you can use #ifndef/#define/#endif or #pragma once (supported by all mainstream compilers).
-More important is the include principle: a header file should only include what it directly depends on.
-If your header uses size_t, then #include <stddef.h>; if it uses uint32_t, then #include <stdint.h>.
-Never rely on assumptions like "the caller must have already included this"—you're just digging a hole for yourself.
+Header guards are basic literacy—using #ifndef/#define/#endif or #pragma once (supported by mainstream compilers) works.
+More important is the principle of includes: header files should only include what they directly depend on.
+If your header file uses size_t, then #include <stddef.h>; if it uses uint32_t, then #include <stdint.h>.
+Never rely on assumptions like "the caller must have already included this"—that's digging a hole for yourself.

 #ifndef UART_DRIVER_H